DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/80 Submit the Form.md

 To submit a form, add the [Button Item](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/ButtonItem/) and set the [useSubmitBehavior](/Documentation/ApiReference/UI_Widgets/dxButton/Configuration/#useSubmitBehavior) property to **true**.
 The Form can be submitted to a server only when all the validation checks pass successfully.

 In this tutorial, we use the <a href="https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout" target="_blank">setTimeout</a> function to emulate the form submission.
 The Form is wrapped in the HTML <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form" target="_blank">form</a> element.
-We set the [preventDefault](/Documentation/ApiReference/Common/Object_Structures/dxEvent/Methods/#preventDefault) property to **true** to override the HTML form submit event:
+We set the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault" target="_blank">preventDefault</a> property to **true** to override the HTML form submit event:

 ---
 ##### jQuery